-For 25 years in Invercargill at the south end of New Zealand, Burt Munro (1899-1978) has been working on increasing the speed of his motorcycle, a 1920 Indian.
+For twenty-five years in Invercargill, New Zealand, Burt Munro (1899-1978) has been working on increasing the speed of his motorcycle, a 1920 Indian.
 He dreams of taking it to the Bonneville Salt Flats to see how fast it will go.
 By the early 1960s, heart disease threatens his life, so he mortgages his house and takes a boat to Los Angeles, buys an old car, builds a makeshift trailer, gets the Indian through customs, and heads for Utah.
 Along the way, people he meets are charmed by his open, direct friendliness.
 If he makes it to Bonneville, will they let an old guy on the flats with makeshift tires, no brakes, and no chute?
 And will the Indian actually respond?Written by

 [rolling a distance gauge]

 I saw this film on a plane - I know, I know, the worst place to see any kind of film - and thought I would just fall asleep as I didn't expect it to catch my interest enough to put up with the bad audio and small screens.
 In any case I dislike feel-good movies, and all the Kiwi-innovator stuff makes me cringe, Kiwis don't have the monopoly on being resourceful.
 And I'd never heard of Burt Munro.
 So I was surprised to find within a few minutes I was entranced.